 Requests to access public records must be in writing and include the following information:

 - Fax number, if applicable

-- A specific description of the records you are requesting (make your request as specific as possible to expedite the process)
+- A specific description of the requested records (requests should include as much detail and specificity as possible to expedite the process)

-The records custodian, as designated by the College’s freedom of information officer, may ask detailed questions in order to fulfill your request accurately and may request proof of your identify.
-If your request is unclear, you may be asked to complete a JCCC KORA Request Form, and if your request concerns certain personal information, you may be asked sign an affidavit confirming that you will not use the information for any prohibited purpose under the Act or other applicable laws.
+The records custodian, as designated by the College’s freedom of information officer, may ask detailed questions in order to fulfill the request accurately and may request proof of identity.
+If the request is unclear, the individual making the request may be asked to complete an Open Records Request Form.
+Additionally, if the request concerns certain personal information, the requesting individual may be asked to sign an affidavit confirming that information disclosed will not be used for any prohibited purpose under the Act or other applicable laws.

 Johnson County Community College